Scientific Name

 How to Grow and Care

-Phedimus will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
-These succulents have a slow to moderate growth rate, making them popular for growing as a groundcover.
-They also grow well in containers.
+Phedimus thrives in conditions similar to many other plants but does just as well in less hospitable areas.
+These succulents have a slow to moderate growth rate, making them popular for growing as groundcovers and in containers.

-These are light-loving plants, growing best in full sun but also grow in light shade or partial shade.
-They grow best in warmer environments—plant in an area of your garden that gets 6 hours of sunlight a day.
+These are light-loving plants.
+They grow best in full sun but can also thrive in light or partial shade.
+They also thrive in warmer environments.
+Plant them in an area of your garden with 6 hours of sunlight daily.

 The soil does need to be well-drained.
-Very good drainage is important for preventing root rot or fungal diseases.
+Excellent drainage is essential for preventing root rot or fungal diseases.

 The best way to water these plants is to use the "soak and dry" method.
-First, get the soil completely wet, and then wait until the soil is dry before watering again.
-Phedimus are drought-tolerant, so they bear well if you neglect them for a while.
+First, get the soil completely wet, then wait until it is dry before watering again.
+Phedimus are drought-tolerant, so they will thrive even if you neglect them for a while.

 Learn more at How to Grow and Care for Phedimus.